paulklemm/regression-heatmap-paper/README.md

-# Regression Cube Analysis of Cohort Study Data
+# Regression Cube Analysis of Population Study Data

-This is the working repository for the paper `Regression Cube Analysis of Cohort Study Data`.
+This is the working repository for the paper `Regression Cube Analysis of Population Study Data`.

 Timeline
 - [2015-03-31] Submitted to VAST'15.